My Work

 CEOs have the loneliest job on the planet.
 They are voracious consumers of news and thought leadership, seeking the data behind the ideas.
 But often they turn to their peers to get the real scoop - a source they trust in a world of mediocre content.

-The idea born was Reinventive, an exclusive peer-to-peer thought leadership publication for our c-suite clients that brings forward unique insights, direct from Accenture’s own c-suite, delivered with high production value in both print and digital experiences.
+The idea?
+Reinventive, an exclusive peer-to-peer thought leadership publication for our c-suite clients that brings forward unique insights, direct from Accenture’s own c-suite, delivered with high production value in both print and digital experiences, with an emphasis on proprietary data.

 Accenture Foresight Mobile App

 The result?
-Handily beat industry benchmarks for download rates, monthly active users and attrition since launch.
+90,000 downloads, handily beat industry benchmarks for download rates, monthly active users and attrition since launch.
 It also won the coveted “V360” global internal company award for client experience (gets more submissions than Cannes!)

 Executed in partnership w/ the NYT T-Brand studio, we engaged two consistent hosts - a journalist (Elise Hu) and a technologist (Josh Klein) to weave together a single compelling story based on a key research-backed idea from Accenture, paired w/ interviews with leaders who that harnessed that idea to drive dramatic change in their organization.